Heat edge Lakers in thriller to keep NBA title dream alive

-"We just played hard, and just stayed with it," said Butler, who has insisted the Heat can become just the second NBA team to rally from a 3-1 deficit to win the championship series.
+"We just played hard," said Butler, who has insisted the Heat can become just the second NBA team to rally from a 3-1 deficit to win the championship series.

-"We got where we wanted to on offense, shared the ball like we always do," Butler said.
+"We got where we wanted to on offense, shared the ball like we always do.

-"This is a game of runs -- I think we withstood theirs."
+"This is a game of runs -- I think we withstood there."